Kissin U

 "Kissin U" is a song by American recording artist Miranda Cosgrove, released as the sole single from her debut studio album, Sparks Fly.
-Cosgrove co-wrote the song with Claude Kelly and Dr. Luke; the latter also co-produced it with Ammo.
+Cosgrove co-wrote the song with Dr. Luke and Claude Kelly, with production handled by Ammo and Kool Kojak.
 It was released on digital download format on March 22, 2010, and to mainstream radio on May 11, 2010.

 The song was well received critically and was a moderate chart success.
 The song is her first to enter the U.S. Mainstream Top 40 chart, where it peaked at number 19.
 The single peaked at number 54 on the Billboard Hot 100.
 It also charted in several international music charts, including Germany and Austria.
 The song appeared on the 2010 compilation album Now That's What I Call Music!
 35.